wavejumper/rehook-dom/README.md

 ## Rehook?

-[rehook](https://github.com/wavejumper/rehook/) is my Clojurescript library for state management in React apps.
+[rehook](https://github.com/wavejumper/rehook/) is a Clojurescript library for state management in React apps.

 It is a simple, 35LOC library that provides a [reagent](https://github.com/reagent-project/reagent) like interface for modern Cljs/React apps.